Etisalat: Etisalat Nigeria

 9mobile, is a Nigerian private limited liability company.
 EMTS acquired a Unified Access Service License from the Nigerian Communications Commission in 2007.
-The License enables EMTS provide Fixed Telephony (wired or wireless), Digital Mobile Services, International Gateway Services and National/Regional Long Distance Services in addition to spectrum assignments in the 900 and 1800 MHz bands.
-The Current Managing Director and Chief Executive Officer of 9mobile is Mr Bode Olusanya.
+The License enables EMTS to provide Fixed Telephony (wired or wireless), Digital Mobile Services, International Gateway Services, and National/Regional Long Distance Services in addition to spectrum assignments in the 900 and 1800 MHz bands.

+9mobile was acquired by a UK-based telecommunications company, with Obafemi Banigbe named as the new managing director and chief executive officer.